 April of 2014 was the first month we, “left it up to God.”
 Despite stating that I trusted His sovereignty over our family, I still felt a bit of heartache when my period came.
 This cycle was painful, physically and emotionally.
 Fear crept in as the bleeding continued for two weeks.

 I sat next to my phone for hours waiting for the doctor to call me back – praying and holding back tears.
 Anxious questions such as “Is there something wrong?
 Will we be able to have children?” ran through my mind.
 Finally, the phone rang.

 “No worries…everyone has an irregular cycle from time to time.”
 The sinking pit in my stomach begged to differ, and they compassionately gave me an appointment for the next day.

 My husband went with me.
 We visited a birthing center, the place I envisioned delivering our first child.
 The facility was beautiful, birthing rooms decorated to feel like home and windows overlooking a private pond.
 Our nurse-midwife shared her faith, her trust in God through the process.
 We were at peace that this was the right place to be, but I could not shake the sinking feeling that something horribly wrong was happening.

 Later that afternoon, I drove to our church to help a couple decorate for their wedding.
 My husband was also there helping, as he was the best man.
-Mother’s day weekend and the weekend before our 2 year anniversary, this was supposed to be a time of celebration and happiness.
+It was mother’s day weekend and the weekend before our 2 year anniversary – this was supposed to be a time of celebration and happiness.

 I heard my phone ring from across our church gym and knew.
 I think my husband knew as well, as he followed me to a small, quiet, empty room.

 You’re having an early miscarriage